-To start seeing statistics related to your site, a tracking HTML code (called Counter) generated by the tool needs to be placed on each page of the website.
+In order to start seeing statistics related to your site, a tracking HTML code (called Counter) generated by the tool needs to be placed on each page of the website.
 If you are interested in tracking conversions, such as form submissions, you will also need to create goals for each conversion type.

-- Goals related to tracking someone landing on a specific page URL
+- goals related to tracking someone landing on a specific page URL

-- Achieving a specific amount of page views
+- achieving a specific amount of page views

-- Events such as clicks on specific buttons
+- events such as clicks on specific buttons

 One account in Metrica allows you to track multiple websites, each having its own set of goals.